ConnectUni/connectuni.github.io/evaluation.md

 Within our dev group, we have direct connections to many seniors and freshmen at the University of Hawaii and various other Universities that we can ask to broaden the demographic of our study.

 ## Consent Form:
-The consent form used: [ConnectUni Testers Consent Form](ConnectUni Testers Consent Form.docx)
+The consent form used can be found [here](https://docs.google.com/document/d/14fPQbSwQmcPEIrkCradx6-3GMGyNlne2xGfgbVFbO58/edit?usp=sharing).

 ## Participant Recruitment:
 Participants were recruited from the ICSpace room where Freshman and Transfer students were asked to evaluate the application.
 This enabled these students to be able to discuss with one another the concept of the mobile app and whether or not it would be beneficial to their social life.

 ## Usability Testing:

+### Description of Participants:
+* Participant A:
+* Participant B:
+* Participant C:
+* Participant D:
+* Participant E:
+* Participant F:
+* Participant G:

 ### Time and Place:
-Testing session for Participant 1 were conducted at the ICSpace room in person at 2 pm on 12/04/23.
+* Testing session for Participant A were conducted at the ICSpace room in person at 2 pm on 12/04/23.
-Testing sessions for Participants 2-6 were conducted at the ITC building in person after 3 pm on 12/04/23.
+* Testing sessions for Participants B-F were conducted at the ITC building in person after 3 pm on 12/04/23.
+* Testing session for Participant G was in person at Hamilton Library at 2 pm on 12/06/2023

 ### Script:
 General Usability Testing Script for our Application: